La Galatea: Second part

 In Cervantes' later novel, Don Quixote, La Galatea appears in the book burning scene.
 Its worth is measured as satisfactory in itself, but both the Barber and Curate agree the plot matters little without a Second Part.

 The Galatea enjoyed moderate success, but any work that Cervantes may have begun on a conclusion was lost to history following his death.

 In other media

 The book is used in the Starz series, Black Sails.
 In the third episode of the second season, Captain Flint leaves a copy of La Galatea at the doorstep of his close friend, Miranda Barlow.

+The book appears in Don Quixote by the same author.